 And then laughter rang from Werner’s end into Atienna’s ears.

 Oberst Fritz von Spiel threw his head back and laughed as he locked eyes with Werner.
 “You are like me.
 To a Virgoan advisor of all people?”
 He doubled over, still laughing.
 “You’re probably going soft!”
 He turned to Gilbert, then to Stein, then to Kleine, then to Bergmann.
 “Your oberleutnant is as bad as I am!
 If you’re going to arrest me for collusion with an enemy party, then you might as well cuff him too.”

 “You say he’s like you, but I don’t see him working with ELPIS,” Stein grunted.

 “Well, it’s probably because all of the people you’re connected to are well off, aren’t they?”
-The colonel scoffed wryly, bitterly at Werner.
+The oberst scoffed wryly, bitterly at Werner.
 “Lucky you…”

-Werner’s men looked to him uncertainly, but before Werner could give an order, the colonel charged towards him and grabbed the nose of his handgun.
+Werner’s men looked to him uncertainly, but before Werner could give an order, the oberst charged towards him and grabbed the nose of his handgun.
 As his men started forward, Werner held up a hand.
 Werner’s grip on his gun was still tight.
-The only thing that the colonel had done was line his own forehead up with the mouth of the weapon.
+The only thing that the oberst had done was line his own forehead up with the mouth of the weapon.

 “Shoot me.
 Do it.
 Shoot me now.”

 “I’d rather die than rot away in prison.
 I’d rather die than be stuck in one place forever with—with—” The oberst jerked his head back down the alleyway, cuffs clacking. “—with them constantly burrowing into my head!”